mad-af/laravel-crud/README.md

     git clone https://github.com/mad-af/lrv-crud.git

-Then rename the file [.env.example] to [.env] and comand for get APP_KEY
+Then rename the file '.env.example' to '.env' and comand for get APP_KEY

     php artisan key:generate

-check and create a MySQL database according to the configuration in [.env].
+check and create a MySQL database according to the configuration in '.env'.
 Do the command to create the required table

     php artisan migrate